ucpcc/2026/en/about.md

 ### Format

-Particpants solve problems by writing source code that generates the correct output and submitting the written code to the Online Judge system.
+Participants solve problems by writing source code that generates the correct output and submitting the written code to the Online Judge system.

 The system executes the submitted source code and returns either "accepted" or "wrong answer" as the verdict.